glutanimate/anki-addons-misc/ankiweb.md

 - **anki-sibling-spacing-whitelist**: based on [Sibling Spacing](https://ankiweb.net/shared/info/2951410923) by Andreas Klauer.
 Modified to follow a whitelist approach when choosing which note types to enable on.
 Check the comments in the source file for more information.

+- **anki-browser-refresh**: Adds a hotkey to the browser that refreshes the current view.
+Useful when you've added new cards and want to repeat an existing search.

 ------------------------

 ## The rest